Brad Pitt wins supporting actor Oscar for 'Once upon a Time in Hollywood'

-LOS ANGELES (Reuters) - Brad Pitt won the Oscar for best supporting actor on Sunday for his performance as a charming stunt man in “Once Upon a Time in Hollywood,” director Quentin Tarantino’s love letter to 1960s Tinseltown.
+LOS ANGELES, Feb 9 (Reuters) - Brad Pitt won the Oscar for best supporting actor on Sunday for his performance as a charming stunt man in “Once Upon a Time in Hollywood,” director Quentin Tarantino’s love letter to 1960s Tinseltown.

 It was the first acting Oscar for Pitt, 56, after three decades in the movie industry.
 He previously won an Academy Award as a producer in 2014 for best picture “12 Years a Slave.”